robin-raymond/zax.io/arrays.md

 ## Arrays

 Zax arrays are single dimensional.
-The arrays can be of a fixed size or they can be a dynamic size.
-All arrays have an implicit `length` variable to indicate their current size which can also be obtained using the `countof` operator on the array.
-Arrays are zero based and once allocated cannot be resized but their contents can be replaced.
+Arrays can be of a fixed size or they can be a dynamic size.
+All arrays have an implicit `length` variable to indicate their current size.
+Arrays are zero based.
+Once arrays are allocated they cannot be resized but their contents can be replaced.

 ````zax
 randomNumber : (result : Integer)() = {